Adhithyan-Anilkumar/BingeBox/README.md

 # MovieTicketBookingSystem

-A fully advanced System in (Java Spiring Boot)
+A fully advanced System in (Java Spiring Boot.)